Ƶ

 Share

-The number of Advanced Placement (AP) exams taken in the humanities increased substantially from the late 1990s to 2020, but the share of exams that received a score of 4 or 5 (out of 5) is somewhat below that seen in other fields.
+The number of Advanced Placement (AP) exams taken in the increased substantially from the late 1990s to 2024, and the share of these exams that received a score of 4 or 5 (out of 5) was similar to that for most other fields.

-Please note: Excluded from this calculation are scores on language exams (except English composition, English literature, and Spanish literature/culture) taken by students who reported regularly speaking or hearing the language of the exam, or living for a month or more in a country where the language is widely spoken.
-The additional findings below, with the exception of those relating to the performance of different racial/ethnic groups, also exclude such exams.
+Please note: Most of the analysis below excludes scores on world language exams (excluding Spanish literature/culture) taken by students who reported regularly speaking or hearing the language of the exam or having lived for a month or more in a country where the language is widely spoken.
+The analysis of the performance of different racial/ethnic groups is the only part of this report that includes these scores.

 Copy link

-* For exams in languages other than English (excluding Spanish literature), only the scores of students who received most of their exposure to the language in U.S. schools were included.
+* For exams in languages other than English, only the scores of students who received most of their exposure to the language in U.S. schools were included.
 These are students who did not indicate on their answer sheet that they regularly speak or hear the language of the exam or that they lived for one month or more in a country where the language is widely spoken.

 Copy link